avernois/blog.crafting-labs.fr/_posts/2016-08-26-about-phone-calls.md

 If it's a real emergency, like a 'someone is going to die' emergency, I'm probably not the person you should be calling right now[^1][^2], I am not a doctor[^5] or a fireman.

-Let's be honest, I'm a software developper, I build software and help people write better software.
+Let's be honest, I'm a software developer, I build software and help people write better software.
 There is nothing in what I do that can't wait for an hour or two.
 Your emergency is not really an emergency.
 It can wait.

 If really you have to deal with software emergency, then have a procedure for that[^4].
 Calling someone who does not expect to be called to solve a real emergency quite often ends badly.